mozilla/addon-sdk/packages/addon-kit/docs/passwords.md

 @function

-Module exports `search` function that may be used to locate a credential stored in the applications built-in login management system.
+Module exports `search` function that may be used to locate a credential stored in the application's built-in login management system.

 @param options {object}
 An object containing fields associated with a credential being searched.
 It may